 “I am Sothram’s slave.
 He is your enemy,” she gasped.
 “Not me.”

 He held the blade high.
 “Did he send you to attack me?”

-“The blade stays.”
-He shifted his body onto the woman.
+“The blade stays,” he said, nose to nose with her.
 “And you will tell me Sothram’s plans.”

 Eyes glimmered through tangled black hair.
 Anger stiffened her limbs.
-He would feed off it.
-Keep himself sharp.
+He would feed off it and stay vigilant.
 A man could never be too careful with the gentler sex.
 In his travels, he’d heard of fair-faced women plying a deathly trade by luring the hapless traveler into a private place.
 The end of that tale was always cruel.
 Thieves robbed the man and beat him unconscious or worse—killed him.